-Despite only four hours sleep, I dragged myself up in time to meet the trainee at reception, fully expecting some gum-chewing hairdresser wannabe called Sharon (or the Aussie equivalent, Sheila).
-Instead, I was totally thrown to be met by the gobsmackingly dreamy Dario, a half-Aussie, half-Hawaiian stunner, with deep-chocolate eyes, flawless caramel skin, fashionably-messy hair and lips that at that particular moment I would happily have used as pillows.
+Despite only four hours sleep, I dragged myself up in time to meet the trainee, fully expecting some gum-chewing hairdresser wannabe called Sharon (or the Aussie equivalent, Sheila).
+Instead, I was totally thrown to be met by the dreamy Dario, a stunner of possibly Māori-descent, with deep-chocolate eyes, flawless caramel skin, fashionably-messy hair and lips that I would happily have used as pillows.

 “Did you watch the rugby the other day?”

-The conversation moved on to the local hang-outs we liked and then the women within them, and the chances of him being a fellow homo were reducing with every passing comment.
-We’d covered Sports, Drinking and ‘Birds’, and so we were more than halfway through the five well-established ‘Safe Subjects for Straight Strangers’.
+THAT was my opening line?
+To a potential-Gay potential-hairdresser?
+Rugby?
+But it turns out he had, and for the first time in my life I found myself having a conversation about sport that I could actually follow.
+The conversation then moved on to the local bars we’d drunk in, then the women within them, and the chances of him being a fellow homo reduced with every passing comment.
+We’d covered Sports, Drinking and ‘Birds’, three of the five well-established ‘Safe Subjects for Straight Male Strangers’.
 All that was left was TV and Cars.
-I’d been fooled by the Curse of the Metrosexual once more, but it meant the pressure of trying to make a good impression evaporated, and suddenly my self-consciousness faded to the usual level of anxiety I felt when forced to sit in front of a giant badly lit mirror staring at myself.
+I’d been fooled by the Curse of the Metrosexual once more.
+It did mean the pressure of trying to make a good impression evaporated, however, and my self-consciousness faded to the usual level of anxiety I feel when forced to sit in front of a giant mirror staring at myself.

 “Geez fella.
 Betcha pick up some real show ponies with that voice a yours,” he said as he leaned in close to do something artistic with a pair of clippers.